 This popular grass does best in hardiness zones 5 through 9.
 Eulalia produces feathery fans of pink, red, or silver flowers on tall stems that rise overarching, inch-wide leaves.
 This fast-growing grass grows to a mature height of 6 to 8 feet.
 Though many species of Eulalia bloom in the summer, some varieties bloom in the fall.

-Eulalia grows best in full sun in well-drained, loamy soil.
-Like reed grass, it can be used as a great backdrop in a herbaceous garden or planted as a specimen.
+Eulalia grows best in full sun in a well-drained, loamy soil.
+It can be used as a great backdrop in a herbaceous garden or planted as a specimen like reed grass.
 Some people line their driveways or walkways with stately plantings of Eulalia.

 Sedge - Carex

 This ornamental grass grows in clumps and is sought by homeowners because it thrives in light conditions from full sun to deep shade though, it prefers shade.
-This makes it suitable for planting in masses in the front of a border, beneath a tree, or in a shady part of the garden where few other things will grow.
+That makes it suitable for planting masses in the front of a border, beneath a tree, or in a shady part of the garden where few other things will grow.
 It's also good to plant in rock gardens, and smaller cultivars make the excellent ground cover.

 Fast-growing sedge also grows best in hardiness zones 5 to 9 in moist, well-draining soil.
 Its mature height ranges between 6 to 18 inches tall, depending on the species.